Rock Davis: Family, death and legacy

 Rock Davis married Mary Ann, née Ward, (1837–1922), who had been born at Hardys Bay.
 They had four children William Benjamin Davis (d.1921), Eva (later Eva Bogan) (d.1883), Rock Davis (Jun.) (d.1913), and Catherine, who died when about 4 years of age.
 Before her untimely death at only 25, in 1883, Eva Davis performed the christening of vessels, at their launching.
 Mrs Davis outlived all her children and was the oldest Australian-born resident of the Brisbane Water district, at the time of her death.

 Davis died on 27 June 1904, of tuberculosis, at Blackwall.
 His coffin, draped in the Union Jack, was brought over the Brisbane Water, towed on a specially constructed raft, to St Paul's Anglican Church Cemetery, at Kincumber.
 There, the resting place of many members of his family and extended family, he was buried on 28 June 1904.
 Due to the number of mourners and the quantity of flowers, the departure of his last ride across Brisbane Waters had to be delayed, while more watercraft were obtained, and his coffin did not reach the church until nearly sunset.

+Rock Davis lies in the cemetery at Kincumber, together with his son and successor, Rock Davis, Junior, and many other members of the Davis family, including three others named Rock Davis.

 One of his former employees, in 1923, gave this description of Rock Davis, "By many he was considered a hard man, but he was invariably fair and just in all his dealings, and although he did well for his own, his was the enterprise which kept many families around the old ship-yard, and other parts of the Brisbane Water district.
 In my time he employed a great number of men, not only in the ship-yard, but cutting timber in the bush, on his ships, and in a variety of other ways".

 It was his second son, also Rock—known as 'Young Rock' during the life of 'Old Rock'—who carried on the shipyard business, until his own death in 1913.
 By then, the era of large wooden vessels was nearing its end.
 The types of wooden vessels the Rock Davis yard had built, trading schooners, small steamships, and ferries, were being superseded by steel-hulled vessels—usually imported but otherwise built locally in more sophisticated shipyards—and the demand for new Sydney Harbour ferries was falling, in anticipation of the construction of the Sydney Harbour Bridge.
 The then recently completed 'Lady class' ferries were built with a light construction, in anticipation that they would only be used until the bridge was completed; paradoxically, because they were well-built and economical to operate, they would go on to have very long service lives.
 Davis's nephew, Arthur, continued to build vessels, at Empire Bay, into the 1930s.